NCAR/GeoCAT/pages/contributing.md

 You should now have a Python environment that will work with GeoCAT.
-You should not need to reinstall Anaconda (or miniconda) again, but you may occasionally need to update the environment (step 2), and you will need to activate geocat whenever you run Python on the contents of this repository (step 5).
+You should not need to reinstall Anaconda (or miniconda) again, but you may occasionally need to update the conda (step 2), and you will need to activate geocat whenever you run Python on the contents of this repository (step 5).
+It is also good practice to regularly update the packages in your environment to ensure you have the  most recent changes.
+See the following section for instructions on how to do this.

 ### 3.2.1 Updating Your Environment
 Since GeoCAT follows a continuous release model, changes are made every